 The offering price of our securities will be substantially higher than the pro forma net tangible book value per share of our common stock.
 Therefore, if you purchase our securities in this offering, you will pay a price per share that substantially exceeds our pro forma net tangible book value per share after this offering.
 To the extent outstanding options or warrants are exercised, you will incur further dilution.
-Based on an assumed combined public offering price of \$12.00 per share (the last reported sale price of our common stock on the OTCQB on July 28, 2015), you will experience immediate dilution of \$10.49 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the assumed combined public offering price.
-In addition, purchasers of common stock in this offering will have contributed approximately 13.89% of the aggregate price paid for all purchases of our stock but the shares purchased in this offering will represent an aggregate of only approximately 11.51% of our total common stock outstanding after this offering.
+Based on a combined public offering price of \$8.50 per share and accompanying warrant you will experience immediate dilution of \$7.06 per share, representing the difference between our pro forma net tangible book value per share, after giving effect to this offering, and the combined public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 13.89% of the aggregate price paid for all purchases of our stock but the shares purchased in this offering will represent an aggregate of only approximately 15.52% of our total common stock outstanding after this offering.
 In the event that you exercise your warrants, you will experience additional dilution to the extent that the exercise price of the warrants is higher than the tangible book value per share of our common stock.